 Note From The Publisher:

 Mpho Matsitle is one of the terrible twins of black literature today.
-His sibling in crime is Mbe Mbhele whose book, which is not a book, first arrived at his hands.
+His sibling in crime is Mbe Mbhele whose book, which is not a book, forced Mpho to write the following short piece aftef it first arrived in his hands.
 The feeling of being there when a child is born is overwhelming.
 We see Mpho holding the baby and has no one to report to about the wonders of creation.
-So he hoists the naked baby to the black skies and bellows out to the world, “behold the birth of greatness!”.
+So he hoists the naked baby to the black skies and bellows out to the world, “behold the birth of greatness!”
 This is no exaggeration.
 After a long siesta the new movement in society has given birth to the ones we have been waiting for: Mbe and Mpho.
-Black literature has been limping like the post 1994 process for too long.
+Black literature has been limping like the post-1994 process for too long.
 Often, fresh voices arrive already too tired to the senile.
 Black literature has hitherto lacked vitality and scandal.
 Things have now changed.

 These books that defy categorisation shall be launched at the Rutanag book fair in Ikageng (Potchefstroom) on unfreedom day.
 I’m happy to say Sankara publishers had something to do with the arrival of the terrible twins on the scene.
 It’s an explosion, cover your eyes and ears!

 Go Deh, Dready, Go Deh!

 “I baptize you with water.
 But one who is more powerful than I will come, the straps of whose sandals I am not worthy to untie.
 He will baptize you with…fire.” ~ Luke 3:16

 I can only understand through music.
 Today I held this gem (see picture) for the first time in my hand – I tried to read it again.
 But it was not safe, so I put it away in my bag but still I could feel it burning my lap.
 I ignored it.